Q1 2018 Portfolio Discussion: Investing in Europe

 Guide to the Markets - UK, page 39

 - Earnings growth really matters for the performance of European equities.
 A stronger euro does not mean that European earnings cannot grow strongly, as shown by the period prior to the 2008 financial crisis.

-- Some investors fear they are too late to the party in European equities after a strong start to the year, but flow data suggests that not all of the money that came out of European equities last year is yet to return.
+- Some investors fear they are too late to the party in European equities, but flow data suggests that not all of the money that came out of European equities is yet to return.

 - European equities could benefit from continued economic recovery feeding through into corporate earnings growth.

-- The European Central Bank noted recently that “political winds are becoming tailwinds.”
-If concerns around Italy prove to be overdone, as they did in France, this could provide a boost for European equities given the improving economic backdrop.
+- The European Central Bank has noted that “political winds are becoming tailwinds.”
+If concerns around the Italian election in March prove to be overdone, as they were in France, this could provide a boost for European equities given the improving economic backdrop.

-- A stronger euro does not prevent European companies earnings from growing.
+- A stronger euro does not necessarily prevent European companies’ earnings from growing.

 Our unconstrained Europe Dynamic (ex-UK) Fund invests in attractive value, quality and momentum stocks, which have driven long-term stock market returns.

 This is one of the few investment trusts to focus on the European smaller companies market – allowing investors to share in the growth potential of an exciting asset class through a disciplined investment strategy managed by an experienced and longstanding team.

 Please be aware that this material is for information purposes only.
 Any forecasts, figures, opinions, statements of financial market trends or investment techniques and strategies expressed are, unless otherwise stated, J.P.
 Morgan Asset Management’s own at the date of this document.
 They are considered to be reliable at the time of writing, may not necessarily be all-inclusive and are not guaranteed as to accuracy.
 They may be subject to change without reference or notification to you.
 JPMorgan Asset Management Marketing Limited accepts no legal responsibility or liability for any matter or opinion expressed in this material.